PersevereCode/Nettles-Drum-Machine/README.md

 # Nettles Drum Machine

-## This project was painstakingly build using React and Redux
+## This project was built using React and Redux

+View the live site [here](https://perseverecode.github.io/Nettles-Drum-Machine/)